 How do students apply for an Erasmus grant?

 - Once a student has been informed by the European Coordinator that their application for study abroad has been approved, he/she needs to make a formal, online application to RGU.

 - The application contains basic information such as name, address, date of birth etc. As we write to students by post, it is important that the postal address they provide is correct.
 There is an option to include more than one address.

 - Once complete, the student should submit the form electronically.
-They will then receive an email confirmation from International Office staff to confirm receipt.
+They will then receive an email confirmation from Study Abroad staff to confirm receipt.

 - The form is then passed to the academic School to formally confirm that the student has been selected to study abroad.